 Beef jerky can be a healthy and nutritious snack that is high in protein, low in carbs, and low in fat.
 It’s an ideal option for diets such as low carb, paleo, and Keto.
-Be careful, though, as not all brands are created equally, and some can be filled with artificial ingredients and hidden sugars.
+Be careful, though, as not all brands are created equal, and some can be filled with artificial ingredients and hidden sugars.
 Choose a jerky that’s made with simple ingredients and minimally processed.
+The more natural the better.

-According to the USDA, a 1 oz.
-(28g) serving of beef jerky contains the following nutrients:
+On average, a 1 oz.
+(28g) serving of beef jerky contains the following nutrients.

 - Protein (g): 11